Moshe Shamir

 Moshe Shamir (משה שמיר; 15 September 1921 – 20 August 2004) was an Israeli author, playwright, opinion writer, and public figure.
-He was the author of a play upon which Israeli film He Walked Through the Fields was based.
+He was the author of a play that was later based in an Israeli film called He Walked Through the Fields.

 Biography

 Shamir was born in Safed.
 He went to the Tel Nordau School and graduated from the Herzliya Hebrew High School in Tel Aviv.

 In the 1948 Arab-Israeli War he served in Palmach.
 He began his political career as a member of the movement Hashomer Hatzair, in which he filled a leadership role.
 He was one of the editors of their official newspaper Al Ha-Homa from 1939 to 1941.
 From 1944 to 1946 he was a member of kibbutz Mishmar HaEmek.
 He was founder and editor of the Israel Defense Forces official newspaper Bamahane ("In the Camp") from 1947 to 1950.
 During the 1950s he was a member of the editorial board of the newspaper Maariv and the editor of its literature section.